 This post walks you through what to consider, so you can avoid costly penalties or coverage gaps.

-Medicare and Employer Size: Why 20 Is the Magic Number
+Medicare, Employer Coverage, And Employer Size: Why 20 Is The Magic Number

 The first thing to know is that Medicare rules change depending on the size of your (or your spouse’s) employer.

-- If your employer has 20 or more employees: You can usually delay Medicare Part B and Part D without penalty as long as your coverage is creditable.
+If your employer has 20 or more employees: You can usually delay Medicare Part B and Part D without penalty as long as your coverage is creditable.
+In this case, Medicare typically acts as a secondary payer to your employer coverage.

-- If your employer has fewer than 20 employees: Medicare becomes primary, and you typically must enroll in Medicare at age 65—even if you have group insurance.
+If your employer has fewer than 20 employees: Medicare becomes your primary coverage, and you typically must enroll in Medicare at age 65—even if you have group insurance.

 If you work for a small business or are covered under a spouse’s small employer plan, failing to enroll in Medicare could result in denied claims and late enrollment penalties.